anwita-das/car-sales-record/README.md

 - **Sorting Options**: Sort cars by price (low-to-high or high-to-low), manufacturing year (old-to-new or new-to-old), or make (A–Z or Z–A) using a sleek dropdown menu.

 - **Add & Edit Records**: Easily add new car sale entries or update existing ones with a user-friendly form interface.
 Receipt image upload is optional.

+- **Excel Bulk Upload**: Upload an Excel file to bulk insert multiple car records at once.
+The uploaded .xlsx/.xls file is parsed on the backend and inserted into the database.

 - **Sales Summary Dashboard**:
   - Total sales count and total revenue